 as their Messiah and Savior, it will be a day of rejoicing and celebration.
 In fact

 the opposite is true.
-When they finally see that the One they rejected, turned over
+When they finally see that the One they rejected, had crucified

 I will pour out on the house of David and on the inhabitants of Jerusalem, the Spirit

 of grace and of supplication so that they will look on Me whom they have pierced;

 and they will mourn for Him, as one mourns for an only son, and they will weep bitterly

 over Him like the bitter weeping over a firstborn...The land will mourn, every family

 When Peter realized that he had indeed denied Jesus three times before the rooster